COVID-19 Campus Update

 - Minimum enrollment to be considered for aid: 6 hours in a quarter

-Entrance counseling is required before you can receive your first Direct Subsidized Loan, or Direct Unsubsidized Loan as an undergraduate, or your first Direct PLUS Loan in graduate education.
+Entrance counseling and completion of an Annual Student Loan Acknowledgement is required before you can receive your first Direct Subsidized Loan, or Direct Unsubsidized Loan as an undergraduate, or your first Direct PLUS Loan in graduate education.

 Platt College has partnered with the Colorado Nurses Foundation (CNF) who will facilitates the applications and awarding of the Joe Lee Memorial scholarship.
 The scholarship is awarded annually to one upper-division Platt College nursing student.

 Have a question about financial aid?
 We are committed to responding to you within 1-2 business days.